eliegkassouf/jobsite360distribution/README.md

 ## MacOS/Windows 💻🖥
 - Launching the application in it's own environment allows it run independently.
-- MacOS uses the native WebView which is already decent for performance.
+- MacOS uses the native WKWebView which is already decent for performance.
 - Windows 7+ App includes it's own built Chrome Runtime Engine (WebKit) not Internet Explorer OR Edge!

-**Why Chrome Runtime/WebView (WebKit)?**
+**Why Chrome Runtime/WKWebView (WebKit)?**
 - JobSite360 Application can run on many platforms because it's built using Angular V14.
 - Once compiled for **production** it can be deployed virtually anywhere using an existing web browser framework.